-The Trans.History project includes cross-sectoral training opportunities for teachers and multipliers of formal and non-formal education in Ukraine dealing with the topic of Ukrainian history.
-The program aims to involve young people by offering a video-competition that motivates them to work with the history of their country.
+Since 2015, we offer training seminars for teachers and multipliers of formal and non-formal education in Ukraine and Moldova.
+We also aim to involve young people by offering a video-competition that motivates them to explore the history of their country.
+A project sponsored by the German Foreign Office.
 Click here to read more.

 The Bosnian-Serb siege of Sarajevo, from spring 1992 until late 1995, was the longest in modern history.
 With electricity, water and food supplies cut off and only sporadically supplied, with 11,541 citizens shot by snipers or killed by mortars, Sarajevans had to depend on each other.